 We ask that you inform ONRS about any and all funding-related submissions (i.e., scholarship or research grant applications that call for budgets, institutional endorsements, require School of Nursing sign-offs, and/or will be using University resources)–ideally early in the process.
 Just stop by the office (6-101 WDH) or email us.
 We would be happy to advise you or answer any questions.

 - Grant funding search tools and resources can be found here as well as here.
+ONRS has also compiled a list of possible funding sources that may be of interest.
 This page lists selected organizations that regularly fund graduate student education and research.
 And finally, keep an eye out for the ONRS Update, a bi-monthly emailed newsletter that includes grant opportunities and research resources.

 - The first step in any grant submission through ONRS is completion of the Intent to Submit form.
 This will trigger a meeting with ONRS to make sure your submission is on track.
 Feel free to contact ONRS (or stop by 6-101 WDH) with any questions about the form or grant submission process.